 - Divorce or Death certificate of any previous spouse (this document must be provided by both you and the US citizen sponsor)

-- Police certificate issued by your present country of residence and all countries where you have lived for more than 6 months since the age of 16
+- A police certificate issued by your present country of residence and all other countries where you have resided for more than 6 months since the age of 16

 - Evidence of Financial assistance